 |---|---|

-Scenario A: Midweek move with flexible start from a semi with a driveway to a flat with open kerbside.
-Avoids school-run routes, easy parking reduces carry distance, and timing remains adaptable.
+Scenario A: Midweek move from a semi with driveway access to a flat with open kerbside space.
+Calmer timing and easy stopping keep the job moving smoothly.

 Weekends and month-end are highest.
 Many tenancies change then, concentrating jobs into fewer days, which tightens start windows and increases knock-on delays across crews.